scribu/wp-front-end-editor/readme.txt

 Next, check for JavaScript errors (In Firefox, press Ctrl + Shift + J and reload the page).

-= If I use this plugin, won't everybody be able to edit my content? =

-No. To edit a field, a user must be logged in and have the right permissions.
-For example, to edit the post content from the front-end, a user must be able to edit the post content from the regular back-end editor.

 = Does it work with WP Super Cache? =

 To avoid problems with WP Super Cache or W3 Total Cache, you have to disable caching for logged-in users.